SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

    ![Installation](img/install.png)

 5. That's it!
 Continue to "Testing" below.
+If the game teleports players, you must make some changes to your teleport code.

 More details about installation can be found in the [INSTALL](src/RukkazEventHost/INSTALL.lua) ModuleScript.